 The Five Top Reasons to Schedule an Appointment for Acupuncture and Oriental Medicine

-One of the more important indications for acupuncture and moxibustion (zhenjiu in Chinese), and tuina (tui ná) is acute injury to the muscles, ligaments and bones.
+One of the more important indications for acupuncture and moxabustion (zhen-jiu in Chinese), and tuina (tui-ná) is acute injury to the muscles, ligaments and bones.
 Forces that push a joint out of its normal range will usually cause a complex set of injuries to the tendons and muscles around the joint that usually requires attention to several anatomic structures.

-Injuries can also affect the nervous system and cause radiating pain or neuropathy.
+Injuries to the central and peripheral nervous system can also cause radiating pain or neuropathy.
 A forceful blow to the head, spinal cord, or tailbone (the coccyx, as with a fall into a sitting position) can affect the brain and the spinal cord, causing radiating pain, numbness, and weakness that radiates into the extremities or trunk.

 2.)
 Post-Surgical Pain